akul-star/RISC-V/README.md

     The compiler translates high-level programming code written in languages like C, C++, or Java into machine code that the hardware can execute.
 During compilation, the compiler maps high-level code constructs to appropriate machine instructions.
 For instance, if an application contains a loop, the compiler generates machine instructions that correspond to looping constructs supported by the ISA (RISC-V in our case).

 3. Assembler:
     An assembler converts assembly language code (a human-readable representation of machine code) into actual machine code.
 Assembly language is a low-level representation of the ISA, and each assembly instruction typically corresponds to a single machine instruction.
 Assemblers take care of translating assembly mnemonics into binary machine code that the hardware understands.
+The ISA acts as a abstract interface between the high level language like C, C++ and JAVA & the hardware.

 4. RTL Snippet (Register Transfer Language):
 RTL is a description of digital circuits using registers, data paths, and control logic.
 It's used in hardware design to describe the behavior of digital systems at a low level.

 </details>